 Temporary lane or road closure

 To temporarily close any part of a Brisbane City Council road including parking bays, you are required to obtain a Temporary Road Closure Certificate from Council.
-Any activity likely to impact the operation of the road network or traffic flow including any off-road activity that affects the flow of traffic requires a certificate.
+Any activity likely to impact the operation of the road network or traffic flow including any off-road activity that affects the flow of traffic will require a certificate.

 When you need a certificate